SciRooPlot/SciRooPlot/docs/slides/slides.typ

 #slide[
-  #slide-title("Adding Datasets")
+  #slide-title("Adding DataSources")
   #grid(
     columns: (42%, 55%),
     gutter: 3%,
     [
-      - A dataset is a collection of input sources with a unique identifier that is later used for the plot definitions.
+      - A dataSource is a collection of input sources with a unique identifier that is later used for the plot definitions.

       - Entire ROOT files or individual subdirectories/lists therein can be registered as input sources.

-      - Multiple inputs can be added either via successive `AddDataset()` calls or by passing them as a list.
+      - Multiple inputs can be added either via successive `AddDataSource()` calls or by passing them as a list.

-      - Adding a directory to a dataset registers all ROOT files it contains, including the ones in subdirectories.
+      - Adding a directory to a dataSource registers all ROOT files it contains, including the ones in subdirectories.

       - File paths are always absolute, but the `SRC_DIR` helper enables paths relative to #plot-def-file.